Code-Institute-Submissions/Sportance/README.md

 *Other Sport Psychologists*

-* To stay up to date with current information.
+* As a user, I want to stay up to date with current information.
-* To gain inspiration for tools and services that they could use with their own clients.
+* As a user, I want to gain inspiration for tools and services that they could use with their own clients.
-* To be able to get in contact and ask questions.
+* As a user, I want to be able to get in contact and ask questions.

 ### Design